raflidev/raflidev/README.md

 ## What I'm Currently Working On

-- Building AI-powered web applications with Next.js
+- Learning DevOps and infrastructure engineering
-- Exploring Large Language Models (LLMs) and RAG architectures
+- Exploring Docker, CI/CD, and cloud deployment
-- Contributing to open-source projects
+- Building real-world systems and automation projects

 ---